cmayer/MitoGeneExtractor/README.md

 ## Installation:

 ## Basic usage:

-## Citing MitoGeneExtractor
-When using MitoGeneExtractor please cite:
+## Reference: Please cite when using MitoGeneExtractor
+For more information see:
 Brasseur ...
 2022 ...

+Please cite this paper when using MitoGeneExtractor.